vaovao1jp/pico-QRP-CW-LSB-Transceiver/README.md

 ## Overview

-Firmware for a homebrew 7MHz (40m) band transceiver that leverages the dual cores and the built-in ADC/PWM of the Raspberry Pi Pico (RP2040).
+Firmware for a homebrew 7MHz (40m) band transceiver that leverages the dual cores and the built-in ADC/PWM of the Raspberry Pi Pico2 (RP2350).
 A single unit can switch between CW (Morse) and LSB (lower-sideband SSB) transmit/receive operation.
 Reception uses an SDR (software-defined radio) approach, with a band scope, waterfall, and waveform display on an OLED.